Historic Markers

 Description: A trapezoidal built-up stone base 55 inches wide at the bottom and 48 inches high on which is mounted a metal flagpole and on the southwest face of which is mounted a bronze plaque 14 1/2 x 8 inches, located at the top of Genesee Mountain in Genesee Park, a Denver mountain park.
 The United States Flag, and for the past several years the Colorado flag, have been presented to the city of Denver each year on Flag Day, June 14.
 In 1973, the chapter gave to the city a new flagpole with flags to replace the old flagpole given June 14, 1911.
 The continuing gift of flags commemorates both the bicentennial of the signing of the Declaration of Independence in 1776 and the granting of statehood to Colorado in 1876.
 Faces Southwest.

-Inscription: On each Flag Day since June 14, 1911, Peace Pipe Chapter, NSDAR, presents a new flag to the City and County of Denver for this standard.
+Inscription: On each Flag Day since June 14, 1911, Ellis Meredith Chapter, NSDAR, presents a new flag to the City and County of Denver for this standard.

 History: Declaration of Independence: On June 7, 1776, Richard Henry Lee of Virginia put before the Second Continental Congress a resolution calling for a declaration of independence from England.
 A committee comprising Thomas Jefferson, Benjamin Franklin, John Adams, Robert R. Livingston, and Roger Sherman was appointed to spell out the reasons for the anticipated declaration.
 Jefferson was designated to prepare a draft.
 On July 2, 1776, Congress voted unanimously, albeit through a series of political maneuvers, to adopt the resolution, and on July 4 the text proclaiming it.
 Colorado statehood: In 1706, what is now Colorado was claimed for Spain by Juan de Ulibarri.
 In 1803, eastern Colorado became part of the United States by way of the Louisiana Purchase; in 1846, a strip between a line north from the source of the Rio Grande east to the Continental Divide with the advent of Texas statehood; in 1848, the rest of the state as a result of the Mexican War and the resulting Treaty of Guadaloupe Hidalgo.
 The Territory of Colorado was created on February 28, 1861.
 In 1875, Congress voted for and President Grant approved a proposal for Colorado statehood.
 The issue was put before the voters on July 1, 1876, and on August 1 President Grant issued the proclamation and Colorado entered the Union as the 38th state.